 About the Conte Community Arts Gallery: While the Frist brings art from all over the world to Nashville, the Conte Community Arts Gallery is dedicated to our mission of finding and making connections with local artists.
 The 2020 Young Tennessee Artists exhibition will be displayed in this space, which is the major entryway into the museum.

-About 2020 Young Tennessee Artists: The exhibition presents juried selections of two-dimensional artwork created by students in AP and IB studio art programs throughout Tennessee during the 2019–2020 academic year.
+About 2020 Young Tennessee Artists: This exhibition is the eighth biennial presentation of two-dimensional artwork created by high school students in AP and IB studio art programs throughout Tennessee during the 2019–2020 academic year.
 A panel of university educators, artists, and curators will select 30–35 works for the exhibition.
-Selected works must be delivered to the museum between June 8 and July 24, 2020.
 The Frist will mat and frame all works selected for display, and the framed works will be returned after the exhibition closes.
-The exhibition will be on view from Ocotber 5, 2020, through February 2, 2021 (dates subject to change).
-The selected artists, their families, and their teachers will be invited to a reception in December to celebrate the exhibition.
+Selected artists, their families, and their teachers will be invited to a reception in December to celebrate the exhibition.

 Terms & Conditions

-Watch this to learn how to submit your artwork.
+Watch this video to learn how to submit your artwork.

 How to resize an image